Maritime Optima at the Global Microsoft Digital Startups and ISV Conference

 You need to feel a positive energy from your entrepreneurship.
 That is very important.

 I'm not always good at coping with stress, to be an entrepreneur means a lot to do all the time but getting enough sleep is crucial to me.
 I need 6 hours of sleep every night.
-So I am organize myself by making a to do list and check out when I delivered.
+So I am organizing myself by making a to do list and check out when I delivered.

 I love spending time outdoors and breathing in fresh air.
 I enjoy walking, hiking, and swimming in the ocean, but I find it hard to find that kind of time.